MScBiomedicalInformatics/MSIB32500/lectures/lecture5.md

 #### Task:

-  * Create a vector of 100 elemnts
+  * Create a vector of 100 elements
   * Add a few extra points
   * Test: **mean()** and **median()**
   * Are they the same?